 HISTOGENICS (and design), our logo design and NEOCART are our registered trademarks, and BIOCART is our trademark.
-This prospectus also contains trademarks, registered marks and trade names of other companies.
-Any other trademarks, registered marks and trade names appearing in this prospectus are the property of their respective holders.
+Any other trademarks, registered marks and trade names appearing in this annual report on Form 10-K are the property of their respective holders.
+All other trademarks, trade names and service marks appearing in this annual report are the property of their respective owners.